 |Height: 6.00||Born: Baytown, TX|

 Tate missed the first five games of the season due to injury.
-He returned in Week 6 and dressed for the final 13 regular-season games as well as the West Division semifinal.
-Tate assumed the starting job for the final three games of the regular season as well as the West Division semifinal.
-During the regular campaign, Tate threw for 1,346 yards, completing 101 of 158 attempts for a 63.9-per cent success rate, and eight touchdowns.
-He won all three of his regular-season starts including an Oct.
-30 contest against the Montreal Alouettes in which he threw for a career-high 333 yards.
-On Oct.
-14, he came into the game in a relief role and still managed to accumulate 263 passing yards and two touchdowns in two quarters plus one series of action.
-Tate had three games with multiple touchdown passes.
+He returned in Week 6 and dressed for the final 13 games.
+Tate assumed the starting job for the final three games of the regular season as well as the West Divisional semifinal, a 33-19 loss to the host Edmonton Eskimos.
+Tate threw for 1,346 yards, completing 101 of 158 attempts, and eight touchdowns.
+Tate recorded a completion percentage better than 68 per-cent in three games in which he took the majority of the snaps.
 Tate added 44 carries for 149 yards and four rushing scores.

 In his second season with the Stampeders, Tate dressed for all 18 regular-season games as well as the West final.
 Tate performed well as starter Henry Burris’ backup, completing 44 of 62 passes for a 71 per cent completion rate with seven touchdowns and no interceptions.
 Tate was the first Stampeders player since 2004 to attempt more than 50 passes with no interceptions.
 He was often used in short-yardage situations, recording 189 rushing yards and five touchdowns on 36 carries.
 His 40-yard gain against Saskatchewan on July 24 was the longest run by a Calgary quarterback since 2001.
 Tate saw the most action in the regular-season finale against Winnipeg and completed 15 of 24 passes for 178 yards and two touchdowns, to go with 24 rushing yards on four carries.
 He threw for a touchdown in four straight contests from Aug.
 7-Sept.
 6 and recorded both a passing major and a rushing score in games on Aug.
 15 and Aug.
 27.